 To defray the costs of potential class actions and avoid the downside risk of adverse costs awards, plaintiffs' counsel routinely look to third-party litigation funders.
 While litigation funding is becoming increasingly common in Canada, the contours of appropriate litigation funding arrangements remain in flux.
-Because Court approval is required in the context of a class proceeding for any funds to be paid to either counsel or third-party funders in the event of a successful conclusion to a class proceeding, some funders may be wary of advancing funding without certainty as to what their recovery will be in the event of success.
+Because court approval is required in the context of a class proceeding for any funds to be paid to either counsel or third-party funders in the event of a successful conclusion to a class proceeding, some funders may be wary of advancing funding without certainty as to what their recovery will be in the event of success.

-In 2018, one funder tried to avoid that uncertainty by obtaining Court approval at the early stages of a proposed class proceeding for terms of an arrangement on which it was providing funding.
+In 2018, one funder tried to avoid that uncertainty by obtaining court approval at the early stages of a proposed class proceeding for terms of an arrangement on which it was providing funding.
 In Houle v St Jude Medical, Bentham IMF had entered into an agreement with class counsel to pay 50 percent of class counsel's fees as well as 100 percent of their disbursements, up to certain limits.
 In return, Bentham IMF would receive between 20 and 25 percent of the recovery in the litigation.
 Collectively, in the event of success, plaintiffs' counsel and Bentham IMF were to recover between 30 and 38 percent of the potential proceeds of litigation.
-However, the funding agreement also included terms that allowed Bentham IMF to terminate the funding agreement if, among other things, it determined that "Third-party litigation funding is a relatively recent and growing phenomenon in Canada.
-The law has so far recognized that third-party litigation funding can have a positive effect on access to justice.
-However, aspects of the third-party funding model raise concerns about third parties improperly meddling in litigation that does not involve them."
+However, the funding agreement also included terms that allowed Bentham IMF to terminate the funding agreement if, among other things, it determined that the class proceeding was no longer viable.
+In a decision by the Ontario Superior Court of Justice, later upheld on appeal by the Divisional Court, the Court declined to approve a funding agreement that would set Bentham's recovery in advance or that would allow Bentham IMF to terminate the agreement unilaterally without any approval process.
+The effect of this decision on the willingness of third-party funders to provide funding for class actions remains to be seen.